steve1rm/LoginApp/README.md

 # LoginApp

+## In a Nutshell
-Shows how to login and register a user account
+Shows how to login and authentication with firebase email and password authentication